PeterRochford/SkillMetrics/README.md

 Installation
 ---------------------
-To install the package simply use the pip command:
+To install the package simply use the pip3 command:

-`% pip install SkillMetrics`
+`% pip3 install SkillMetrics`

 If you are upgrading the package then include the upgrade option:

-`% pip install SkillMetrics --upgrade`
+`% pip3 install SkillMetrics --upgrade`

+Note that the SkillMetrics package now only supports Python 3 because Python 2 has been depricated.
+Use of pip may not successfully install the latest version of the package.

 Example Scripts
 ---------------------